Envisioning & Planning the Future Warehouse of 2030

 And, as it turns out, what’s happening in the present, if we analyze it closely enough, can provide powerful clues as to what is coming - even as far as 12 years into the future.

 Over the past three months, a team of Swisslog and KUKA specialists did exactly that.

-We took a systematic approach to analyzing societal and technology trends that are emerging today and projected their influence on the warehouse of 2030.
+We took a systematic approach to analyze societal and technology trends that are emerging today and projected their influence on the warehouse of 2030.

 In terms of trends, here is a sample of what we reviewed:

 - Globally, the population is becoming more urban and incomes are rising.
 In developed countries, the population is aging and the workforce is shrinking while those trends are reversed in developing countries where birth rates are higher.

 - There are significant technological developments emerging today that will, in all probability, shape the warehouse of the future.
 Those include predictive analytics and machine learning, autonomous vehicles and drones, robotics, and 3D printing.